Sign-up for our newsletter for exclusive charter information, offers, sailing tips and much more!

 Provisions are not included and all items additional to food also need to be purchased such as cleaning supplies and food condiments such as salt and pepper.
 In general, most marinas offer mini markets or larger supermarkets nearby.
 In some cases it is possible to pre-order some or all of your provisions.
 We will provide full provisioning details for your chosen location at the time of booking.

-Mediterranean ports yachts generally reverse stern to the wharf or dock.
+Port fees are paid locally so not included in the charter rate.
+Mediterranean ports generally have yachts reverse and stern to the wharf or dock.
 This is known as Med mooring.
 There is limited anchoring off shore and few mooring balls (it is often too deep to anchor safely off shore).
 Some ports offer lazy lines for mooring.
+In the Pacific, Caribbean and South East Asia mooring is generally by mooring ball or anchor.

 Flotilla skippers or guides are responsible for leading the flotilla and ensuring your sailing vacation is fun, interesting and trouble free.
 They offer information about the destinations, technical support as well as help with docking procedures in harbors and anchorages.
 Flotilla skippers hold informative daily chart briefings, so flotilla guests can see where the lunch and swim stop options are and understand the nuances of the evening ports of call.
 They can also be reached for support by VHF radio while you are underway.